medic/medic-docs/configuration/csv-to-docs.md

 }
 ```

-To fetch the files from Google Drive run the command `medic-conf fetch-csvs-from-google-drive`.
-This will download the CSV files in the json document created above and place them into a folder named `csv`.

 ### Google Drive authentication

 Medic-conf leverages Google authentication to access Google Drive.
 You will need to create a client_secrets file named `.gdrive.secrets.json` and place it in your working directory, and [create a token](https://developers.google.com/identity/protocols/OAuth2InstalledApp).

 Create the `.gdrive.secrets.json` file by downloading the `client_secrets.json` from Google.
-You will need a CLIENT_ID, CLIENT_SECRET and REDIRECT_URL.
+You will need a `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URL`.
 You can find these pieces of information by going to the Developer Console, clicking your project --> APIs & auth --> credentials --> Download JSON.
 This will download the credentials but will need modified to be in this structure.

 ```json
 {